 Results indicate that students used all six adaptive reasoning strategies.
 Students primarily adapted their reasoning by finding relationships and connections and making justifications.
 Additionally, each student demonstrated a unique pattern of adaptive reasoning strategies which was mediated by their partner.
 Use of the other four indicators, alternates pursued, prior knowledge, legitimacy determined and pattern recognition were used in conjunction with the two primary indicators.
 Additionally, different patterns of use were identified within the separate modalities of student drawings and discussions.

 This study is beneficial because it helps teachers and researchers better understand what adaptive reasoning strategies students are utilizing and the relationship between these strategies in a classroom setting.
 This affords teachers and researchers opportunities to develop better learning experiences and understand how students reason in light of mathematical proficiency.

 Frabasilio, Angela M., "Relationships Between Middle School Students' Adaptive Reasoning When Creating Learner-Generated Drawings and Partner Talk During Inquiry-Based Mathematical Tasks" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8506.